ministryofjustice/cloud-platform-terraform-elasticache-cluster/README.md

 # cloud-platform-terraform-elasticache-cluster
 This Terraform module will create an ElastiCache Redis Cluster Replication Group in AWS.
-The module is built with the Redis engine.
-This module **does not** supports Memcached.
-The Terraform module will also create an ElastiCache subnet group.
+The module is built for the Redis engine.
+This module **does not** support Memcached.

-The ElastiCache Cluster that's created will have a partly randomly generated name and as the user, you will have no control over it's name.
-This is to ensure the name complies with the strict validation checks.
-The name will take the form of `cp-${random_id.id.hex}` with a hex string length of 8 alphanumeric characters.

-The ElastiCache Cluster will be deployed into the `live-0` VPC.
-This is done through the `aws_elasticache_subnet_group` resource which makes reference to the subnet group list for `live-0` which is the set default in the `variables.tf` file.

 ## Usage